New Hampshire Minimum Wage Law Poster Required

-The New Hampshire Minimum Wage Law is a minimum wage law poster by the New Hampshire Department Of Labor.
+The New Hampshire Minimum Wage Law is a labor law posters poster by the New Hampshire Department Of Labor.
 This is a mandatory posting for all employers in New Hampshire, and businesses who fail to comply may be subject to fines or sanctions.

 This poster must be posted in a conspicuous place where all employees will see it.
 This poster describes the minimum wage employees can receive, how to deal with overtime pay, and how to deal with the employment of minors.